YajJackson/simple-pyright-action/readme.md

 # Notes
 Inspired by [pyright-action](https://github.com/jakebailey/pyright-action).

-This project exists to help teams incrementally improve code quality in large legacy python codebases via code reviews with type safety in mind.
+This project exists to encourage code reviews with type safety in mind.